 Highlight all the parts in the text that you'd like to become a 'title' in your table of contents.
-Then click on the drop down to the left of the font title and change "Normal text" to "Heading 1".
+Then click on the drop down to the left of the font title and change "Normal text" to any of the heading options.

-Now all of the things you've marked as Heading 1 are titles in the table of contents!
+Now all of the things you've marked as a heading style are titles in the table of contents!
 You can personalize the table of contents by highlighting it and changing the size, font, or color.
-You can change the size, font, and color of your "Heading 1" titles as well, just as long as they stay "Heading 1".
+You can change the size, font, and color of the things in the table of contents, just as long as they are still designated as a heading style.

 If you want to be taken to a certain part of the document, click on the link in the table of contents.
 It will pop up a small link.
 Click on it, and off you go!
 This works really well when you are working with a long document.